 The Royal family named Orko a hero, then adopted him as their royal court magician.

 From Trolla with love

 Orko’s magic pyramid was on the fritz.
-Man-At-Arms agreed to try to fix if for him.
-But an accident caused the pyramid to vanish, then return with another Trollan — one Dree-Elle — inside.
+Man-At-Arms agreed to try to fix it for him.
+But an accident caused the pyramid to vanish, then return with another Trollan — named Dree-Elle — inside.

 She explained that Trolla was in danger.
 The half-man, half-dragon Dragoon was making trouble.